VithuJey/thank-u-pwa/README.md

-A thank you page for clients.
+A thank you page PWA for clients.